-Headlines about ongoing violence in Venezuela are practically inescapable, with over 70 people dead since opposition-led protests aimed at toppling the government began in early April.
+Headlines about ongoing violence in Venezuela are practically inescapable, with at least 94 people dead since opposition-led protests aimed at toppling the government began in early April.

 Right-wing opposition leaders have attempted to portray the deaths as examples of state repression and evidence of the "dictatorship" that they are aiming to topple.
 Mainstream media have by and large echoed this version of events, using titles like “Venezuelan Regime Has Blood On Its Hands” and “Venezuela's Tiananmen Moment."